Sofic approximations and quantitative measure couplings: Introduction

-Recall that if $G$ is generated by a finite set $S$, the \deffont{isoperimetric profile} of $G$ is defined as\footnote{We chose to adopt the convention of \cite{DKLMT}.
-Note that in \cite{BZ}, the isoperimetric profile is defined as $\Lambda_G=1/\profile_G$.}
+Let $G$ be a group generated by a finite set $S_G$.
+If $A\subseteq G$ we denote by $\partial_{S_G}A$ the $S_G$-boundary of $A$, namely the set of elements $g\in A$ for which there exists $s\in S_G$ such that $gs \notin A$.
+We will also denote by $|g|_{S_G}$ the word length of an element $g\in G$.
+Recall that the \deffont{isoperimetric profile} of $G$ is defined as\footnote{We chose to adopt the convention of \cite{DKLMT}.
+In \cite{BZ}, the isoperimetric profile is defined as $\Lambda_G=1/\profile_G$.}